abhaymishra8765/promo-sensei/README.md

 ```
 Retaliate 2 Running Shoes
-• Product Description: No description provided.
-• Offer: Now available for ₹4,999 (was ₹9,089).
-This is a 45% off deal.
+• Offer: This is a 45% off deal.
 • Brand: Puma
 • Link: View Deal

 Shuffle Mid Sneakers
-• Product Description: No description provided.
-• Offer: Now available for ₹5,999 (was ₹13,953).
-This is a 57% off deal.
+• Offer: This is a 57% off deal.
 • Brand: Puma
 • Link: View Deal
 ```